leiweibau/Pi.Alert-Satellite/README.md

 # Pi.Alert Satellite
 A companion script for Pi.Alert, which executes the Pi.Alert scan on an external host and sends the data as encrypted JSON to an existing Pi.Alert instance via a separate API.

 As I am still in the test/trial phase, there are still many things that are not possible.
-From time to time the things that work are in the commits.
+From time to time, the things that work are listed in the commits.
 The whole thing is still a prototype or feasibility study and there is no guarantee that the work on this will be completed.
 For this reason, I will not work on any issues that are still in this prototype phase.

 ## Concept: